|Great white shark

 Most fish are ectothermic – ‘cold-blooded’ – meaning their body temperature varies with that of the environment.
 But white sharks, like all members of the family Lamnidae, have a specialised blood system that allows them to capture and retain heat generated by muscle activity.
 This means they can maintain a body temperature higher than the surrounding water – a huge advantage when hunting in cold water because it allows white sharks to respond and move quickly.
 It’s this, combined with highly developed senses, that make white sharks such supreme predators.
 They have particularly good senses of smell (being able to detect a single blood drop from far away), hearing, vision, electroreception, taste and touch.

-Found in temperate and subtropical waters worldwide, including off the coasts of the southern two-thirds of Australia, this shark is highly migratory: individuals have been tracked annually swimming thousands of kilometres.
+Found in temperate and subtropical waters worldwide, including off the coasts of the southern two-thirds of Australia, the great white shark is highly migratory: individuals have been tracked annually swimming thousands of kilometres.

 The wide-ranging distribution of white sharks makes it difficult to fully assess the species’ population numbers but scientists believe they’ve declined by as much as 70 per cent during recent decades.
 The species is listed as “vulnerable” to extinction on the International Union for the Conservation of Nature’s Red List of threatened species – just one step up from endangered.
 White sharks are now protected by law in the waters of most countries where they occur, including Australia.

 Female white sharks don’t become sexually mature until they’re about 16 years old and about 5 metres long.
 They produce live pups, about 10 at a time, every alternate year at the most.